 “Physical, intellectual, and emotional boundaries are central themes in my art,” Ruth says.
 “Borders have always been problematic for me, whether between nations, people, or art genres.
 I am interested in crossing these boundaries in art and life.
 Before moving to Finland, I lived and studied in different countries.
 I come from a long lineage of first and second generation immigrants so this kind of mobility is an important part of my identity.
 This is the first time I am working within an institution; as the curator of an established art event,” Ruth says.

 On selecting the artists

 This year’s exhibition title is Erehtyminen / To Err Is Human.
 "When looking for humanity, I kept running up against errors.
 Mistakes that keep us from being humane and others that launch us unexpectedly closer.
 Today, with the ever growing presence of artificial intelligence, our ability to make mistakes is an increasingly significant aspect of our humanity", Ruth explains about the theme.

-For the XXV Mänttä Art Festival, Ruth invited artists working in multiple mediums of contemporary art.
+For the XXV Mänttä Art Festival, Ruth invited artists working in a diverse range of mediums of contemporary art.
 Her priority was to focus on artists who have never shown in the Mänttä Art Festival, and to present voices not commonly heard in such an established setting.
 She tried to mirror the richly varied demographics of Finland, selecting people from different age groups, experiences, and geographies.
-The showcased artists come from all across Finland and beyond, and span generations, from 26 to 93 years old.
+The showcased artists come from all across Finland and beyond, and span generations from 26 to 93 years old.
 Only a handful have previously worked with Ruth, making her job as curator more exciting.
 “I like to maintain a certain level of risk and uncertainty when putting together an exhibition,” she says.